 The litigation has a long prior history.
 In 2012, the United States Supreme Court issued a decision holding that the Montana Supreme Court erred in not considering a segment-by-segment approach to determine navigability and relying on present day recreational use of the rivers.
 It also held that what it referred to as the Great Falls Reach "at least from the head of the first waterfall to the foot of the last" was not navigable for title purposes, and thus the State did not own the riverbeds in that segment.
 The United States Supreme Court remanded the case to the Montana Supreme Court for further proceedings not inconsistent with its opinion.
 Following the 2012 remand, the case laid dormant for four years until the State's Complaint was filed with the State District Court.
-On April 20, 2016, we removed the case from State District Court to the United States

-District Court for the District of Montana (Federal District Court).
+On April 20, 2016, we removed the case from State District Court to the United States District of Montana (Federal District Court).
 The State filed a motion to remand.
 Following briefing and argument, on October 10, 2017, the Federal District Court entered an order denying the State's motion.

 Because the State's Complaint included a claim that the State owned the riverbeds in the Great Falls Reach, on October 16, 2017, we and Talen renewed our earlier-filed motions seeking to dismiss the portion of the State's Complaint concerning the Great Falls Reach in light of the United States Supreme Court's decision.
-On August 1, 2018, the Federal District Court granted the motions to dismiss the State's Complaint as it pertains to approximately 8.2 miles of riverbed from "the head of the Black Eagle Falls to the foot of the Great Falls".
+On August 1, 2018, the Federal District Court granted the motions to dismiss the State's Complaint as it pertains to approximately 8.2 miles of riverbed from "the head of the Black Eagle Falls to the foot of the Great Falls."
 In particular, the dismissal pertained to the Black Eagle Dam, Rainbow Dam and reservoir, Cochrane Dam and reservoir, and Ryan Dam and reservoir.
 While the dismissal of these four facilities may be subject to appeal, that appeal would not likely occur until after judgment in the case.
 On February 12, 2019, the Federal District Court granted our motion to join the United States as a defendant to the litigation.
 As a result, on October 31, 2019, the State filed and served an Amended Complaint including the United States as a defendant and removing claims of ownership for the hydroelectric facilities on the Great Falls Reach, except for the Morony and the Black Eagle Developments.
 We and Talen filed answers to the Amended Complaint on December 13, 2019, and the United States answered on February 5, 2020.
 The Federal District Court held a scheduling conference on June 18, 2020 at which it approved a plan for discovery, and set deadlines in the case, including a trial date of September 27, 2021 on the issue of navigability.
 Damages were bifurcated by agreement and will be tried separately, should the Federal District Court find any segments navigable.
-The parties have begun exchanging discovery requests.
+The parties are engaged in discovery and the State has served its expert reports.
+We, along with the other Defendants, are scheduled to serve our expert reports in December.